-RARP gained worldwide acceptance during the past decade in the treatment of clinically localized prostate cancer.
+In the past decade, RARP has gained worldwide acceptance in the treatment of clinically localized prostate cancer.
 VUA represents a pivotal step during prostatectomy.
-In general, VUA should be manipulated gently and sutured with absorbable sutures in a watertight, tension free fashion to limit urinary leak, reduce morbidity and provide early continence recovery
+In general, VUA should be manipulated gently and sutured with absorbable sutures in a watertight, tension-free fashion to limit urinary leak, reduce morbidity, and provide early continence recovery

 Recently, barbed sutures were introduced as a technically advantageous suture in laparoscopic and robot-assisted radical prostatectomy.
-The barbed suture was shown to be comparable to traditional sutures in term of postoperative urinary leak and safety.
-However, a paucity of data exists on the long-term continence recovery in patients sutured with barbed sutures compared to the traditional monofilament sutures.^{10,13-15} Based on this consideration, we conducted a single institution study to address this issue.
-Our results showed that barbed suture group was associated with a delayed continence recovery relative to the monofilament suture group (HR 0.52 CI 0.41-0.66; p<0.001) during all scheduled visits in the first year following surgery.
-In multivariable Cox regression analyses, Monocryl® suture was an independent predictor of continence recovery (HR 0.53 CI 0.41-0.68; p<0.001) and the cohort consistently confirmed with the previously reported short anastomosis time in favor of barbed suture (p<0.001).
+While barbed suture has been shown to be comparable to traditional sutures in term of postoperative urinary leak and safety, there is a paucity of data on the long-term continence recovery in patients sutured with barbed sutures compared to the traditional monofilament sutures.^{10,13-15} We, therefore, conducted a single-institution study to address this issue.
+Our results showed that barbed suture was associated with a delayed continence recovery relative to monofilament suture (HR 0.52; confidence interval